 Some of those recipes are fine!
 Go ahead and use them.
 But be aware of current USDA recommendations.
 Things have changed since Grandma’s times.
 New bacteria have developed.
 Acidity levels have changed in our foods.
 Check out those recipes against new studies.

-Side Note: A more recent canning method is called “dry canning” and involves canning food without liquid, which isn’t safe.
+Dry Canning is a more recent canning method that I’ve seen promoted in many canning groups.
+It involves canning vegetables without liquid, which isn’t safe.
+I did a video chat about dry canning here.
 Read more about dry canning here.

 Open Kettle Canning